-And his approach works.
+His approach works.
 Coach Korfanty's students' successes include:

-- More than 44 World Championship Medals
+More than 60 World Championship Medals

-- 2 Olympic Gold Medals (2008 Beijing, 2004 Athens)
+2 Olympic Gold Medals (2008 Beijing, 2004 Athens)

-- 3 Olympic Bronze Medals (2008 Beijing)
+1 Olympic Bronze Medal (2008 Beijing)

-Also, under his guidance, the U.S. Women's Sabre Team has taken home 5 Gold Medals and 5 World Championships.
+During Korfanty's tenure as head coach, the U.S. Women's Sabre Team has taken home 5 Gold Medals and 5 World Championships.

 Five Reasons to Fence at OFA

 World class instruction, private lessons and group classes